 3D Modelling for Construction - 21/10/2020

 When it comes to 3D modelling for construction, what are the advantages and disadvantages of photogrammetry versus Lidar in terms of accuracy, complexity and cost?
 Breaking away from laser measurement in construction is a taboo subject, perhaps hampering the use of photogrammetry.
 In construction, aerial survey has enormous time-saving benefits for measuring groundwork areas.
-Data can be used for asset classification, construction validation as well as health and safety.
+Data can be used for asset classification and construction validation as well as health and safety.
 In particular, regular scans provide a time series of work in progress to detect new issues, managing risk rather than responding to it.
 This article looks at the state of the art.

 What is Photogrammetry?